edbritton/edbritton.github.io/index.md

-Making money so I can make other things.
+Making money, so I can make other things.